Portally/api/README.md

 }
 ```

-> You can consider types in GraphQL as definition of the shape of the returned objects, where fields ending with "!" means that the field will never be null.
+> You can consider types in GraphQL as definitions of the shape of the returned objects, where fields ending with "!" means that the field will never be null.

 **authenticateIntegrationProvider** returns a token that you pass with every request as the header _I-Auth-token_, it also contains the clients you are allowed to add lease agreements to.